-I'm driven by a persistent eagerness to solve problems and make stuff better.
-I create my best work when I stick to a game plan and timeline.
-This approach allows me to trust the process, so ideas have space to emerge.
+I'm driven by an urge to solve problems and make stuff better.
+I create my best work by balancing a methodical approach with intuition.
+Using a somewhat systematic timeline allows me to trust the process, so ideas have space to emerge.
 If genius isn't striking, there's a reason why.
-So, I go back to any questions looming in the back of my mind.
-My process helps me discover answers.
+My process allows me to backtrack to any questions looming in the back of my mind and discover answers.

 Steps I like to follow